Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Reasons to avoid

-Sometimes your budget when it comes to finding a kettle is set in stone, and if you're on a strict £50 limit, then we think this pick from Kenwood will get the job done.
+Sometimes your budget when it comes to finding a kettle is set in stone, and if you're on a strict £50 limit, then I think this pick from Kenwood will get the job done.
 It performed well in our tests, with a quick boil time, and has a capacity that will make brewing a cuppa for the whole family easy.

 Best energy efficient kettle